 When a member of your healthcare team makes a mistake, you should not be on the line for the expenses that occur – this includes current and future medical costs due to the mistake.

 If you or a loved one have been injured or become ill due to the negligence of a healthcare professional, please seek legal assistance immediately.
-At the Weitz Firm, we are going to investigate what happened so we can secure the compensation you deserve.
+At The Weitz Firm, LLC, we are going to investigate what happened so we can secure the compensation you deserve.
 This can include: